elisagomezcambronero/Project-Top_Spotify_Songs_and_Artists/README.md

 - **Country**: This column gives the country of the artist.
 It is the column with more null values (12.8%) to reduce this percentage we will use selenium webscraping which will go to [Music Brain web](https://musicbrainz.org/) to search the nationalities of the artists.

 - **Age**: This columns gives the age of the artist but since the age doesnt seem very accurate, I will add a column [Artist_generation] to allocate the following generations: ![](images/Generations.png) For this we are assuming all artists can produce a song from their birth to the present day, if not, necessary corrections will be made.

+- **Song_Decade**: This column will give you the Decade when the song was realeased, this column will be created applying a function to the column [Release_Date].
+Ex. input: 2017-12-08 output:2010s.

 ### Data Structure